 Keep in mind that, due to preemies’ small frames, it’s especially important to abide by the newborn babywearing safety tips mentioned in the previous section.

 Are There Any Cons to Babywearing a Newborn?

 As with everything, newborn babywearing comes with risks.
 Hip dysplasia and suffocation, for example, are significant concerns, which is why it’s important to learn to wear baby safely.

 For instance, carrying the baby with their bottom lower than their knees will keep them in a better position to avoid potential problems like hip dysplasia.

 By keeping your baby facing outward or sideways and at a kissable height, with the back of their head positioned snugly and carefully in the wrap, you drastically decrease the risk of suffocation that comes with having baby facing you directly.

 Exercise caution and learn how to wear your baby safely to enjoy lots of hands-free snuggles.

-Understanding Babywearing Benefits
+Understanding the Newborn Babywearing Benefits

 If freeing up your hands to do dishes, vacuum, or pour a glass (or four) of wine isn’t enough of a reason to consider babywearing a newborn, you’ll be happy to hear there are several other babywearing benefits you should know about!